Nikita (song): Composition

 The song is composed in the key of G major in 4/4 time.
-The song employs a verse-chorus-verse format, with the second chorus being shorter than the first, plus an instrumental bridge mechanically-themed breakdown halfway through the second chorus.
+The song employs a verse-chorus-verse format, with the second chorus being shorter than the first, plus an instrumental bridge mechanically themed breakdown halfway through the second chorus.

 Reception

 Cash Box said the "tune is as sensitive as the subject matter" and that the song has "a mesmerizing tempo, well textured production and John’s inimitable vocal style."
 Billboard called it a "lilting tune" and coupled it with the song "Russians" as a "proffering" of "international amity on a personal level".

 Music video

 The video for the song was directed by Ken Russell.
 John accepted the proposed script written by Russell which was a male–female love interpretation of the song, depicting his attempted romance of a blonde female East German border guard at a Berlin border crossing with short hair and bright blue eyes.
 Scenes showed the two together in various happy situations, including wearing the colours of Watford FC, of whom John is a supporter and former chairman.
 The video also features a red Bentley Continental Convertible, which was owned by John from 1985 to 2000.

-Anya Major plays the role of Nikita; Andreas Wisniewski plays a male border guard who seems to be her commanding officer.
+Anya Major plays the role of Nikita; Andreas Wisniewski plays a male border guard who appears to be her commanding officer.